-- 1. When defined the RIGHT way, competition in youth sports is both good and healthy and teaches children a variety of important life skills.
-The word "compete" comes from the Latin words 'com" and "petere" which mean together and seeking respectively.
-The true definition of competition is a seeking TOGETHER where your opponent is your partner, NOT the enemy!
+STEP ONE: When defined the right way, competition in youth sports is both good and healthy and teaches children a variety of important life skills.
+The word "compete" comes from the Latin words "com" and "petere" which mean together and seeking respectively.
+The true definition of competition is a seeking together where your opponent is your partner, not the enemy!
 The better he performs, the more chance you have of having a peak performance.
-Sport is about learning to deal with challenges and ob¬stacles.
-Without a worthy opponent, without any challenges sport is not so much fun.
+Sports is about learning to deal with challenges and obstacles.
+Without a worthy opponent, without any challenges sports is not so much fun.
 The more the challenge the better the opportunity you have to go beyond your limits.
 World records are consistently broken and set at the Olympics because the best athletes in the world are "seeking together", challenging each other to enhanced performance.
-Your child should NEVER be taught to view his opponent as the "bad guy", the enemy or someone to be hated and "destroyed".
-Do NOT model this attitude!!
-Instead, talk to and make friends with parents of your child's opponent.
-Root for great performances, good plays, NOT just for the winner! - 2.
-ENCOURAGE YOUR CHILD TO COMPETE AGAINST HIMSELF.
+Your child should never be taught to view his opponent as the "bad guy", the enemy or someone to be hated and "destroyed".
+Do not model this attitude!
+Instead, talk to/make friends with parents of your child's opponent.
+Root for great performances, good plays, not just for the winner!

+STEP TWO: ENCOURAGE YOUR CHILD TO COMPETE AGAINST HIMSELF.
 The ultimate goal of the sport experience is to challenge oneself and continually improve.
 Unfortunately, judging improvement by winning and losing is both an unfair and inaccurate measure.
-Winning in sports is about doing the best YOU can do, SEPARATE from the outcome or the play of your opponent.
-Children should be encouraged to compete against their own potential, i.e. Peter and Patty Potential.
-That is, the boys should focus on beating "Peter," competing against themselves while the girls challenge "Patty."
-When your child has this focus and plays to better himself instead of beating someone else, he will be more relaxed, have more fun and therefore perform better. - 3.
-DO NOT DEFINE SUCCESS AND FAILURE IN TERMS OF WINNING AND LOSING.
-As a corollary to #2, one of the main purposes of the youth sports experience is skill acquisition and mastery.
+Winning in sports is about doing the best you can do, separate from the outcome or the play of your opponent.
+Children should be encouraged to compete against their own potential (i.e., Peter and Patty Potential).
+That is, the boys should focus on beating "Peter", competing against themselves, while the girls challenge "Patty".
+When your child has this focus and plays to better himself instead of beating someone else, he will be more relaxed, have more fun and therefore perform better.

+STEP THREE: DO NOT DEFINE SUCCESS AND FAILURE IN TERMS OF WINNING AND LOSING.
+A corollary to TWO, one of the main purposes of the youth sports experience is skill acquisition and mastery.
 When a child performs to his potential and loses it is criminal to focus on the outcome and become critical.
 If a child plays his very best and loses, you need to help him feel like a winner!
-Similarly, when a child or team performs far below their potential but wins, this is NOT cause to feel like a winner.
+Similarly, when a child or team performs far below their potential but wins, this is not cause to feel like a winner.
 Help your child make this important separation between success and failure and winning and losing.
 Remember, if you define success and failure in terms of winning and losing, you're playing a losing game with your child!